osx86-ijb/osx86-ijb/README.md

 <br>
 - 🤓
 <br>
-I'm many things, some of which are: Designer, Developer, Programmer, Researcher, Pro Security
+I'm many things, some of which are: Designer, Developer, Pro Security, Programmer, Researcher
 <br>
 - 👀
 <br>